ua880d-mailfilter/mailfilter-sqlite/README.md

 ![Generated Candidate Example](docs/images/candidates/testset-bewertungsblock.png)

-mailfilter-sqlite is an extended fork of the original **mailfilter** by Andreas Bauer.
+mailfilter-sqlite is an extended fork of the original **mailfilter** https://mailfilter.sourceforge.io/ (C) by Andreas Bauer.

 The example above demonstrates: